 The Best Budget PC Controller – Xbox 360 Controller

-There may be cheaper controllers out there, but the Xbox 360 controller simply offers the best balance of price and quality, and there’s no arguing it.
+There may exist cheaper controllers out there, but the Xbox 360 controller clearly offers the best balance of price and quality, and there’s no arguing it.
 More importantly, it has been the controller of choice for PC gamers for many years following its release.